zhouxian/franka/README.md

                 - FrankaPy PC `128.*`

 ## Operate the robot
+**Important**: whenever the robot is in operation, always be prepared to press the stop (black) button.

 ### Steps
 1. Turn on the Control PC (`franka-control`)
 2. Lift up the red button and black button